pivotal/docs-tas-adapter/install.md

 ### <a id="telemetry-reporting-interval"></a>(Optional) Configure the telemetry reporting interval:

 The default telemetry reporting interval is 24 hours.
-To change how frequently telemetry data is sent to VMware:

-1. Include the following values in your `tas-adapter-values.yml` file:
+To change how frequently telemetry data is sent to VMware, include the following values in your `tas-adapter-values.yml` file:

    ```yaml
    telemetry:
      heartbeat_interval: TELEMETRY-HEARTBEAT-INTERVAL
    ```

-   Where:

-   - `TELEMETRY-HEARTBEAT-INTERVAL` is how often telemetry data is sent to VMware.
+   Where `TELEMETRY-HEARTBEAT-INTERVAL` is how often telemetry data is sent to VMware.
 Default is every 24 hours.

-   > **Note** This value must be specified as a time duration in hours.
+This value must be specified as a time duration in hours.
 For example, "24h", not "1d".

 ### <a id="user-cert-expiration-warning"></a>(Optional) Configure the user certificate expiration warning duration

-For security, the Application Service Adapter API will return a warning in the `X-Cf-Warnings` header of the `/v3/orgs` endpoint when a user authenticates with a certificate that is valid for longer than the specified duration.
-To change this value:

-1. Include the following values in your `tas-adapter-values.yml` file:
+For security, the Application Service Adapter API returns a warning in the `X-Cf-Warnings` header of the `/v3/orgs` endpoint when a user authenticates with a certificate that is valid for longer than the specified duration.
+To change this value, include the following values in your `tas-adapter-values.yml` file:

    ```yaml
    user_certificate_expiration_warning_duration: "USER-CERT-EXPIRY-WARNING-DURATION"
    ```

-   Where:

-   - `USER-CERT-EXPIRY-WARNING-DURATION` is the duration beyond which user are warned to use short-lived certificates for authentication.
+   Where `USER-CERT-EXPIRY-WARNING-DURATION` is the duration beyond which users are warned to use short-lived certificates for authentication.
 Defaults to 168 hours.

-   > **Note** This value must be specified as a time duration in hours.
+This value must be specified as a time duration in hours.
 For example, "168h", not "7d".

 ## <a id="install-adapter"></a>Install Application Service Adapter